codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/manage-kubernetes.md

 {% include image.html
 lightbox="true"
-file="/images/kubernetes/kubernetes-management.png"
+file="/images/kubernetes/dashboard/kubernetes-dashboard.png"
-url="/images/kubernetes/kubernetes-management.png"
+url="/images/kubernetes/dashboard/kubernetes-dashboard.png"
 alt="Codefresh Kubernetes Dashboard"
 caption="Codefresh Kubernetes Dashboard"
-max-width="60%"
+max-width="80%"
   %}

 With the graphical dashboard it is very easy to locate problematic services or deploy new ones quickly.
+If there are clusters that are not accessible to your user you can hide them by enabling the *Hide inaccessible clusters* option at the top right of the window in order to simplify the view.

 ## Viewing your Kubernetes services